How does this medication work? What will it do for me?

 Vision changes: Intravitreal injection of aflibercept may cause temporary changes to vision.
 Avoid driving, operating machinery, or performing other similar tasks until your vision returns to normal.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
-Effective birth control should be used while using this medication as this medication may harm the baby if used during pregnancy.
-If you become pregnant while taking this medication, contact your doctor immediately
+Effective birth control should be used while using this medication and for 3 months afterwards as this medication may harm the baby if used during pregnancy.
+If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if aflibercept passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.